Table of Contents

 Famous Players

 The guitar gained immense popularity after it graced stages with legends like Jimi Hendrix and Albert King.
-Other famous players known for their mastery of the Gibson Flying V include Lenny Kravitz and Michael Schenker.
+Other famous players known for mastering the Gibson Flying V include Lenny Kravitz and Michael Schenker.
 Hendrix’s iconic performance with a Flying V at the 1969 Woodstock Festival has solidified the guitar’s place in rock history.

-Want to know about the evolution of guitar body styles check out this blog!!
+If you want to know about the evolution of guitar body styles, check out this blog!!

 Gibson Explorer

-Yet another guitar design from Gibson that stands out from the norm, the Gibson Explorer was released in 1958 alongside the Flying V. It was also not really successful at first just like the Flying V.
+Yet another Gibson guitar design that stands out from the norm, the Gibson Explorer, was released in 1958 alongside the Flying V. Like the Flying V, it was also not really successful at first.

 It was discontinued in 1963 before it gained popularity later.
 Despite all, The Explorer has a unique body style with its elongated and angular silhouette.